Buy a Car From a Dealer (Your Way)

 But, YOU want to see it in writing.

-Finally, if you are lucky, he/she shows you the numbers.
-“Is it a good deal or not?” you ask yourself.
 The average consumer who has invested a ton of time buying a car at a dealership and is excited about driving home in a new ride often agrees to this deal.

+The next step in your journey to buy a car from a dealer is the credit application.
 If you already determined your monthly payment, chances are the rate you were quoted is higher than the rate you can actually get approved for.

 Most of the time, however, they will not tell you a rate until they pull credit.
 How do you know if that’s a good rate?
 How are they giving you a payment if they don’t know the rate on the loan?
-You’d prefer to just get out of there so you apprehensively do the credit application.

 After an hour or so the salesman introduces you to the finance manager.
 You follow him to his office where he tries to sell the benefits of all these additional products you need.